 Do Not Agree to Give a Recorded Statement

 While the insurance company may claim that it needs a recorded statement from you, this is not true.
 This recorded statement can be detrimental to your case.
 The insurance adjuster can use anything you say in your statement against you.
-They may ask leading questions or pressure you into admitting that you are not injured or that you contributed to the accident.
+They may ask leading questions or pressure you into admitting that you were not injured or contributed to the accident.

-Do Not Accept a Settlement Without Discussing With Us First
+Do Not Accept a Settlement Without Discussing it With Us First

 The insurance representatives for the defendant may try to use scare tactics and stalling strategies to pressure you into accepting an out-of-court settlement for a value far below your case’s true worth.

 Your attorney can help you by negotiating financial terms on your behalf.
-They can fight for your rightful compensation and help you avoid harassing phone calls and other forms of unwanted contact from the third party.
+They can fight for your rightful compensation and help you avoid harassing phone calls and other unwanted contact from a third party.

 Once you hire an attorney, all contact from the defendant’s representatives must go through your lawyer.
-This frees up your time so you can concentrate on recovering from your accident.
+This frees up your time to concentrate on recovering from your accident.

 What if I Lost Wages Due to My Injury?

-If your injury caused you to lose wages, you can recover compensation.
+If your injury caused you to lose wages, you could recover compensation.
 You can recover any of the following: